 - Place the apple tree in the center of the planting hole with its roots down and spread out.

 - Hold onto the trunk to keep it vertical, then backfill the hole.

 - Create a rim of soil around the planting hole about two inches above ground level.
 This is called a berm and catches water so that it can soak in rather than running off and causing soil erosion.

 - Add 2 to 3 inches of mulch around the apple tree’s trunk to protect the tree.

 Apple Tree Growth Stages

 Apples, like other deciduous fruit trees, go through an annual series of growth.
-These growth stages are crucial to monitor in order to effectively time treatments for various fungal diseases and pests as well as for applying foliar sprays on apple tree leaves.
-Here are the typical growth stages for apple trees:
+These growth stages are crucial to effectively time treatments for various fungal diseases and pests, as well as for applying foliar sprays on apple tree leaves.
+The typical growth stages for apple trees are: